sbansal/sbansal-personal-website/_drafts/2013-review.md

 ---
 layout: post
-title: 2013 - Annual Review
+title: 2013 Review
 ---

-Here is a list of things that I wanted to accomplish this year.
+Here is a list of my goals for 2013

 * Execute 1 idea
 * Travel to 4 cities